ReactiveX/rxjs/docs_app/content/6-to-7-change-summary.md

 - Generic signatures have changed.
 Do not explicitly pass generics.
 - Still deprecated, use the new `zipWith`.
 - `zip` operators will no longer iterate provided iterables "as needed", instead the iterables will be treated as push-streams just like they would be everywhere else in RxJS.
 This means that passing an endless iterable will result in the thread locking up, as it will endlessly try to read from that iterable.
-This puts us in-line with all other Rx implementations.
+This puts us in line with all other Rx implementations.
 To work around this, it is probably best to use `map` or some combination of `map` and `zip`.
 For example, `zip(source$, iterator)` could be `source$.pipe(map(value => [value, iterator.next().value]))`.

 ### New Features